AndrasKovacs/normalization-bench/README.md

 This repo contains some benchmarks for normalizing untyped lambda calculus and doing beta-conversion checking on it.
 WIP, I plan to add more benchmarks and languages to this and also different implementations in particular languages.
+PRs are welcome.

 My motivation is type checking, where the more sophisticated type systems, such as dependent type theories, require evaluating open lambda